 Questions and Comments

-Please direct any question or comments regarding this policy to the Computer Services Help Desk located on the 4th floor of Conway Hall, Room 420, x4357 (HELP).
+Please direct any questions or comments regarding this policy to the Computer Services Help Desk located on the 4th floor of Conway Hall, Room 420, x4357 (HELP).

 Terminology